Postpartum Coverage – Medicaid and CHIP Extension

 • The postpartum period is critical for recovery, managing complications, ensuring mental health, caring for infants, and transitioning to primary care.

-This development is significant considering recent data on maternal mortality rates, which indicate an increase in the number of women who died due to maternal causes in the United States.
 The postpartum period is critical for recovering from childbirth, managing complications, ensuring mental health, caring for infants, and transitioning to primary care.

 Best Health Insurance in United States and the top firms